 Find me somebody to love, find me somebody to love, find me somebody to love…

 And so we shall.
 These creatures can’t be all ‘bad’ surely?
-Of course they may despite mankind and think people are tasty when they’re smothered in gravy; but it doesn’t mean they can’t love in their own twisted way.
+They may despise mankind and think people are tasty when they’re smothered in gravy, but it doesn’t mean they can’t love in their own twisted way.

-I always remember a scene from Tim Burton’s Sleepy Hollow where Christopher Walken (AKA headless horseman) is described as pretty much the most evil human on the planet.
+I always remember a scene from Tim Burton’s Sleepy Hollow where Christopher Walken (AKA headless horseman) is described as the most evil human on the planet.
 Yet just before he dies and becomes his monstrous self, his horse Gunpowder is shot.
-He bends down and regards it with sadness and love; comforting it in its final moments.
+He bends down and regards it with sadness and love, comforting it in its final moments.

 This sparked my writer’s brain and made me realise something important about antagonists.
-They have to have some degree of fondness/ gooey feelings for something.
-Whether it’s a living thing, a love of heraldry or baking programmes, it no doubt adds believability and complexity to these characters (dare I say it; maybe even inspiring sympathy in the reader).
+They have to have gooey feelings for something.
+Whether it’s a living thing, a love of heraldry or baking programmes, it no doubt adds believability and complexity to these characters.

 Don’t worry too much about the horse though.
-He was soon resurrected with his master to make daily trips to and from hell; so, happy days.
+He was soon resurrected with his master to make daily trips to and from hell.
+Happy days.

 All Brawn and All Brain